Installing Hive on MR3

 Hive can run on top of MR3.
 In order to exploit new features in MR3 such as running concurrent DAGs in the same ApplicationMaster and sharing containers among DAGs, Hive on MR3 is built on a modified backend of Hive.
-The modified backend of Hive is also compatible with Tez, so the user can readily switch to Hive on Tez without installing it separately.
+(The modified backend of Hive is not compatible with Tez.)

 Currently Hive on MR3 calls a Tez runtime to execute Hive queries and relies on MR3 for the rest such as scheduling DAGs, creating containers, messaging, authenticating and authorizing users, and so on.
 For end users, Hive on MR3 is similar to Hive on Tez except for several configuration keys specific to MR3.
 Thus one can quickly migrate from Hive on Tez to Hive on MR3 without much difficulty.